dhis2/dhis2-releases/releases/2.41/README.md

 The `index` field of an entity in the report of a tracker import was removed.
 When importing tracker entities using `POST /tracker` endpoint, the response follow the format described [here](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/tracker.html#import-summary-structure).
-In the `objectsReport` section the objects do not have anymore the `index` field as now they are ordered in the same way the request payload was ordered.
+The `index` field has been removed from the `objectsReport` as the objects are now ordered in the same way as in the request.

 #### Deprecated APIs